conorjmcnamara/research-aggregator/README.md

 Text is first normalized by converting it to lowercase and removing new line characters, URLs, Latex, non-alphabetic characters, stop words, short words (sub 3 characters) and extra spaces.
 Text is then converted to an integer vector of a fixed size.
 It's first tokenized into distinct terms, and a mapping is applied to each token to find its index in the vectorizer's vocabulary.
 Each integer in the resulting vector represents a token in the vocabulary.

 An embedding layer is the first layer of the neural network.
 This takes the integer-encoded vectors and maps each token to a dense vector representation of a fixed size, where the values are learned during training based on context.
 The embedding vectors capture the semantic relationships between words.
-Following this is a dropout layer to reduce overfitting by randomly setting a fraction of its input units to zero.
+Following this, is a dropout layer to reduce overfitting by randomly setting a fraction of its input units to zero.

 A GlobalAvergagePooling1D layer acts as a dimensionality reduction technique.
-It takes the sequence of embedded vectors and condenses it into a single vector by averaging the values.
+It takes the sequence of embedded vectors and condenses them into a single vector by averaging the values.
 This is followed by another dropout layer.

 A dense layer of 100 units with a ReLU activation function is used next.
 ReLU sets negative values to zero and keeps positive values unchanged.
 This introduces non-linearity to the model, allowing it to learn complex relationships in the data.
 Afterwards there is another dropout layer.